The Seattle Moisture Festival is the world’s largest Comedy/Varieté festival, running for four weeks every spring in Seattle.

 In 2010 two new venues presented varieté shows.
 On Vashon Island, Open Space for Arts and Community, a beautiful 400-seat warehouse space transformed into a flexible events venue and in Georgetown, one of Seattle’s great arts-oriented neighborhoods, the festival presented shows at The Georgetown Ballroom, a truly gorgeous venue tucked away next to the railroad tracks with its own mini villa.
 In 2011 we produced a late night Burlesque show for Georgetown’s April Fools weekend.

-In 2012 the Libertease Cabaret shows debuted at Broadway Performance Hall on Capitol Hill.
-Moisture Festival has continued as Libertease Cabaret on Broadway to the present festival.
+In 2012 the Libertease Burlesque shows debuted at Broadway Performance Hall on Capitol Hill.
+Moisture Festival has continued as Libertease Burlesque on Broadway to the present festival.

 In 2016 Moisture Festival travelled to Glasgow, Scotland to help raise funds for the restoration of the world’s oldest surviving Music Hall – the Britannia Panopticon, where Stan Laurel debuted.

-2018 marks the 15th anniversary of the festival.
+2018 marked the 15th anniversary of the festival.

 Comedy/Varieté today is an intriguing assortment of entertainment.
 It is highly skilled performance mixed with many bizarre talents, often humorous, with no limit to the imagination.
 Presented as a variety show, each act or artist performs their routine within a 3-15 minute time slot while being accompanied by a live show band.